Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

 3D dynamic rupture simulations can capture the nonlinear interactions between seismic wave propagation, fault friction, stress heterogeneity, and fault geometry, leveraging high-performance computing, reaching megathrust earthquake spatial and temporal scales at high resolution \cite{Uphoff2017Extreme}.
-Dynamic rupture simulations have been applied to subduction zones worldwide (e.g., \cite{Hok2011Dynamic}), including the Tohoku-Oki earthquake (e.g., \cite{Kozdon2013Rupture, Ma2023Wedge}).
-However, many studies have been restricted to 2D cases with imposed ad-hoc fault friction or stress heterogeneities \cite{Huang2014SlipWeakening, Galvez2020Dynamic} or simplified friction laws \cite{Ulrich2022Stress}, restricting the direct integration of observational constraints and verification.
+Dynamic rupture simulations have been applied to subduction zones worldwide (Methods).
+However, many studies have been restricted to 2D cases with imposed ad-hoc fault friction or stress heterogeneities \cite{Duan2012Dynamic, Huang2014SlipWeakening, Galvez2020Dynamic} or simplified friction laws \cite{Ulrich2022Stress}, restricting the direct integration of observational constraints and verification.
+Here, for the first time, we present fully dynamic 3D rupture simulations of the Tohoku-Oki earthquake incorporating fast velocity-weakening and coseismic frictional restrengthening, constrained by observationally informed fault heterogeneity.
+Unlike previous dynamic rupture models that prescribed frictional or stress asperities to control slip distribution and steer the depth-dependent rupture behavior, our simulations spontaneously reproduce the observed complex rupture behavior, including repeated rupture reactivation, depth-dependent rupture styles, and realistic trench slip, solely through dynamic friction evolution and stress conditions.